 Number of Occupants

 The total number of occupants is another way to designate the utility allocation.
 This is particularly effective when used for the water and sewage bills.
-More people residing in the property will result in more water being used.
+More people present in the property will result in more water being used.
 Similarly, more people will likely need more trash disposal services than fewer occupants.

 Number of Rooms

 Similarly to using square footage, the total number of rooms is a factor that can fairly determine how the energy bill is split.
 This can also be adjusted depending on the type of rooms the property contains.
 For example, more bathrooms may translate to more water usage.
-More bedrooms will likely mean that more gas is being used to heat the property.
+More rooms will likely mean that more gas is being used to heat the property.

 Number of Fixtures